palmerr23/Teensy8x8AudioBoard/readme.md

 * The main PCB does not have decoupling capacitors on the inputs or outputs.
 They are on the Wing boards.

+* Rev K, L and M boards are entirely interoperable.

+* Rev L & M have an additional pin on the Expansion header to assist in 32 x 32 and greater operation.

 ## Input and output Wing boards
 Wing-boards with input or output connectors and DC coupling capacitors.
 Several different wing boards are offered:
 * 4 x 6.5mm balanced-line TRS phone jacks.
 These are suitable for inputs or outputs.
 2 x 3.5mm stereo headphone sockets are also provided for the output configuration.